Preparing for a Tour

 Getting to Alice Springs

-Both Qantas and Virgin operate commercial flights to Alice Springs with daily services from most major Australian capital cities.
+Both Qantas and Virgin operate regular commercial flights to Alice Springs with services from most major Australian capital cities.
 We advise to book your flights well in advance as fares can be costly if you leave it to the last minute!

 Another option might be to get some mates together, load up the trailer and do a road trip.
 Just make sure you plan your fuel stops and rest when needed - we want you to get here (and home again) safely.